Design Your Metal Core PCB in Altium Designer

-Most Printed Circuit Boards use a thick FR4 core layer to provide structural stability and interior copper layers for a multilayer PCB.
-If issues like thermal dissipation and even greater structural integrity are required in your particular application, you might consider designing with a metal core PCB.
-These Circuit Boards require some specific design guidelines regarding component selection, placement, and multilayer routing.
-With Altium Designer, you can satisfy important design requirements on metal core PCBs for any application.
+Most printed circuit boards use a thick FR4 core layer to provide structural stability and interior copper layers for a multilayer PCB.
+If problems like excessive heat and low thermal dissipation are required in your particular application, you might consider designing with a metal core PCB.
+You’ll see other advantages like greater structural integrity, as well as a natural EMI shield thanks to the internal metal core.

 TOPICS IN THIS SOLUTION

 A unified PCB design package with multilayer PCB design and layout tools for specialty circuit boards like metal core PCB layouts.

 Most PCBs used in consumer electronics, and even in more demanding applications like automotive and aerospace, use standard PCBs built entirely on glass-filled around epoxy resin laminates.
 Printed circuits on FR4 core materials are plated with copper foil on each side, and multilayer stackups are built by etching copper on each layer, followed by placing a low thermal conductivity resin layer as a prepreg between the next layer in the stack.
 This stack is then bonded using heat and pressure.
 After successive steps, you have a multilayer PCB.

 These standard resins come with a narrow range of possible material properties that are determined by the resin content and type of resin impregnated in the PCB laminate.
 There are some drawbacks seen in standard FR4 laminates that are not ideal for certain applications: